Why carry an IDP while driving in Bangladesh?

 - Continue on N1 to Cox's Bazar.

-- Continue on New Beach Rd to your destination.
+- Then continue on New Beach Rd to your destination.

+You need to have a valid local driving license as it is one of the requirements in applying for an International Driving Permit/Permit in Bangladesh.
 Aside from that, you also need a passport-size image of yourself.
-If you ever wonder what an International Driver’s License in Bangladesh looks like, you can check for samples online.
+If you ever wonder what an International Driving Permit in Bangladesh looks like, you can check for samples online.

 - From the Hazrat Shahjalal International Airport via Dhaka - Khulna Hwy/N805, a 7-hour drive is needed to reach the Sundarbans.